SoNearSonar/WaifuWallpaperSetter/Documentation/Console.md

 # Using WaifuWallpaperSetter Console
 WaifuWallpaperSetter has an included version as a barebones console with optional search parameters.
-The program can be run as is from the .exe or from a .bat (match) script.
+The program can be run as is from the .exe or from a .bat (batch) script.
 Below are the parameters you can add to a .bat script:

 ### Parameters:
 ```